 If you agree to be in this study, you will be asked to sign and date this consent form.
-This study includes two laboratory visits and eight weeks of home monitoring.
+This study includes three laboratory visits and eight weeks of home monitoring.
 The first session determines if you are eligible to continue with the rest of the study.
+Some of the sessions will occur remotely, and some will occur in the office.
+You will fill out some questionnaires and be interviewed by our study coordinator about psychiatric symptoms, anger and aggression, trauma history, sleep, discrimination, and substance use history.
+When possible, you will complete the study questionnaires using RedCap, an online survey system.
+If you are having thoughts of suicide, you may be asked to develop a safety plan with a study staff member.
+You will then be asked to come to our laboratory for about two hours.
 In this visit, you'll provide us a urine sample for a drug screen, and if you are a woman, a pregnancy test.
 Your urine sample will be sent to LabCorp, Inc., for further analyses.
 You'll also provide us with three spit samples as a measure of any recent marijuana use.
-Also in that session, you'll fill out some questionnaires and be interviewed by our study coordinator about psychiatric symptoms, anger, trauma history, sleep, and substance use history.
 You will be asked to do some computerized tasks to measure impulsivity.
 You will also complete some scales of the Wechsler Adult Intelligence Scale to measure your working memory.
-If you are having thoughts of suicide, you may be asked to develop a safety plan with a study staff member.
-You will be paid \$75 for the screening visit.
+If you are ineligible to participate in the study, we will pay you \$75 for the screening visit.
+If you are eligible, you will be paid \$100 for the screening visit.
 This visit will take up to four hours.

-If you're eligible to participate in the study, we will loan you a mobile telephone, some saliva test strips, and a wrist activity monitor to take home for eight weeks.
+If you're eligible to participate in the study, we will use a process like flipping a coin to assign you to one of two study groups.
+You have a two out of three chance of being put into Group 1.
+No matter which group you are assigned to, we will loan you a mobile telephone, some saliva test strips, and a wrist activity monitor to take home for eight weeks.
 We will also give you a small scale to use to help you estimate how much marijuana you use.

 You'll be asked to wear a wrist activity monitor, a Fitbit Charge 2, wrist activity monitor 24 hours per day.
 The Fitbit measures body movement and heart rate.
-While wearing the monitor, you will be reminded to do whatever activities you would normally do, except for bathing, strenuous exercise, and swimming.
-You can remove the Fitbit while bathing, swimming, or performing strenuous exercise.
+While wearing the monitor, you will be reminded to do whatever activities you would normally do, except for bathing and swimming.
+You can remove the Fitbit while bathing or swimming.
 The mobile phone that we loan to you will be equipped with an application (app) developed by our study team.
 The app is an electronic diary.
 We will ask you to complete daily and nightly electronic diaries on the smart phone.
 If you do not complete at least ten nightly diaries during the first two weeks of your home monitoring, we will withdraw you from the study.
-This electronic diary will send three alarms per day to you, and we will ask you to respond to the alarm.
-Questions in the electronic diary will include items about urges to use cannabis, recent use of cannabis, and your surroundings (e.g., where are you, what you are doing).
+This electronic diary will send two alarms per day to you, and we will ask you to respond to the alarm.
+Questions in the electronic diary will include items about urges to use cannabis, recent use of cannabis, mood, thoughts of suicide or self-injury, discrimination, and your surroundings (e.g., where are you, what you are doing).
 Each time an alarm sounds, you will be prompted to video-record yourself completing a saliva test.
 Then, you will upload it for the study team.